Orange County, North Carolina: Colonial period and Revolutionary War

 The Orange County seat of Hillsborough was founded in 1754 on land where the Great Indian Trading Path crossed the Eno River.
 This area was first owned, surveyed, and mapped by William Churton (a surveyor for Earl Granville).
 Originally to be named Orange, it was named Corbin Town (for Francis Corbin, a member of the governor's council and one of Granville's land agents), and renamed Childsburgh (in honor of Thomas Child, the attorney general for North Carolina from 1751 to 1760 and another one of Granville's land agents) in 1759.
 In 1766, it was named Hillsborough, after Wills Hill, then the Earl of Hillsborough, the British secretary of state for the colonies, and a relative of royal Governor William Tryon.

 Located in the Piedmont region, Hillsborough was the site of a colonial court, and the scene of some pre-Revolutionary War tensions.
 In the late 1760s, conflicts between Piedmont farmers and county officers welled up in the Regulator movement, or as it was also known, the War of the Regulation, which had its epicenter in Hillsborough.
 Several thousand people from North Carolina, mainly from Orange, Anson, and Granville counties in the western region, were extremely dissatisfied with the wealthy colonial officials whom they considered cruel, arbitrary, tyrannical, and corrupt.

 With specie scarce, many inland farmers were cash poor and unable to pay their taxes; they resented the consequent seizure of their property.
 In addition, local sheriffs sometimes kept taxes for their own gain and sometimes charged twice for the same tax.
 At times, sheriffs would intentionally remove records of their tax collection to further tax citizens.
 Rowan, Anson, Orange, Granville, and Cumberland counties were said to be most affected by such corruption.
 It was a struggle of yeomen farmers and other mostly lower-class citizens, who made up the majority of the population of North Carolina, and the wealthy ruling class, who composed about 5% of the population, yet maintained almost total control of the government.
-Of the 8,000 people living in Orange County at the time, an estimated 6000 - 7000 of them supported the Regulators.
+Of the 8,000 people living in Orange County at the time, an estimated 6,000 to 7,000 of them supported the Regulators.

 Governor William Tryon's conspicuous consumption in the construction of a new governor's mansion at New Bern fueled resentment of the movement's members.
 As the western districts were under-represented in the colonial legislature, the farmers could not obtain redress by legislative means.
 Ultimately, the frustrated farmers took to arms and closed the court in Hillsborough, dragging those they saw as corrupt officials through the streets and cracking the church bell.
 Tryon sent troops from his militia to the region, and defeated the Regulators at the Battle of Alamance in May 1771.
 Several trials were held after the war, resulting in the hanging of six Regulators at Hillsborough on June 19, 1771.